-Every year, nearly a million Cambridge learners from 10000 schools in 160 countries prepare for their future with the Cambridge Pathway.
+Every year, nearly a million Cambridge learners from 10000 schools in 160 countries prepare for their future with an international education from Cambridge International.

 Cambridge learners

 Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
 Together with schools, we develop Cambridge learners who are: